June 14 @ 11:00 am - 4:00 pm

 Make your own buttons and tree twirlers with HCC and Merry Pin

-Zine workshop led by Lily Jay Harris
+Zine workshop led by Lillie Jay Harris

 Make your own charm bracelet with Merry Pin (fee charged)